Latest move by chipmaker Skywater positions it as a leader in quantum computing

 Studying 10 quantum computing companies, the NERSC estimated “an exponential increase in quantum-computer performance over the next decade.”

 Quantum computing represents the next stage in high-performance computing.
-It’s not necessarily a race for computation speed and power.
-Instead, quantum computing has the promise to make algorithms work better, reduce computational steps and more efficiently solve the most complex problems faster than existing options.
+It’s not necessarily a race for computation speed or power.
+Instead, quantum computing has the promise to make algorithms work better, reduce computational steps and more efficiently solve the most complex problems.

-Classic computing is based on a series of 1s and 0s or bits.
-Quantum computing uses something call qubits and a lot of quantum physics.
+Classic computing is based on a series of ones and zeros, or bits.
+Quantum computing uses something called qubits and a lot of quantum physics.

 “You can be anywhere on the sphere,” Pribiag said.
 “So every point has a meaning in the computation, and all points can be useful.”

-Many see keeping the development and manufacturing of quantum technology within the U.S. as a matter of national security.
+Many view keeping the development and manufacturing of quantum technology within the U.S. as a matter of national security.

-“Great countries are great manufacturers,” said Thomas Sonderman, the chief executive of Skywater Technology in an interview.
+“Great countries are great manufacturers,” Skywater CEO Thomas Sonderman said in an interview.
 “We have to manufacture these technologies in the U.S.”

 IonQ and Skywater are contrasting companies.
 IonQ is an early-stage technology company with about $100 million in annual revenue.
-It’s still a long way from profitability but has a market capitalization of $16.1 billion.
+It’s still a long way from profitability, but it has a market capitalization of $16.1 billion.

 Skywater has a longer history and four times the annual revenue of IonQ.
 It has a market capitalization of $1.6 billion and was on a path to profitability before the sale.
 It has also attracted about $300 million in investments from the U.S. government at Skywater’s fabrication plants in Minnesota and Florida.